esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Risk (per 100,000)  |   3.44 | 13.05 |  0.00 | 345.70 |
 | Public              |   0.12 |  0.33 |  0.00 |   1.00 |

-where risk measures the average number of fatal injuries per 100,000 by the occupation and industry the individual is employed.
+The variable risk measures the average number of fatal injuries per 100,000 by the occupation and industry the individual is employed.

 ## Replication of maximum likelihood estimates
 For estimation, we apply the same transformations to the data as Dupuy and Galichon, who use the logarithm of hourly wages and standardize the variables years of schooling, years of experience, and risk.